crohr/www-ouestcode/app/consulting/index.md

 servers needed), profiling and refactoring hot paths, and last but not least, better usage of cloud providers.

-* Development of Rails5 apps.
+* Development of Rails apps.
 Also interested in Next.js and React.

 <figure class="airy">
   <img src="/img/consulting/683.png">